pingshunhuangalex/qmk-keydo/README.md

 # QMK Keydo

-A Colemak-DH based QMK firmware with ergo, programming and multi-language input methods in mind.
+A Colemak-DH based QMK firmware with ergo and programming in mind, designed for polyglots.

 > Only one keymap is allowed for each keyboard profile.
 >